The National Glass Collectors Fair

 You can find the dates for all our events via our Future Fairs page, along with information about admission charges and entrance times.

-We are pleased to announce that the next National Glass Fair will feature an exhibition curated by the Isle of Wight Glass Museum.
+In May 2016 the National Glass Fair featured an exhibition curated by the Isle of Wight Glass Museum.

 May 2016 Preview Gallery

-Our Preview Gallery features examples of glass that will be available to buy at our May 2016 glass fair.
+Our Preview Gallery currently features examples of glass that were available to buy at our May 2016 glass fair.

-In the weeks leading up to our next fair, we will continue to update the gallery and add images of the collectable glass that will be on sale on Sunday 8th of May 2016.
+In the weeks leading up to our next fair, we will update the gallery and add images of the collectable glass that will be offered for sale on Sunday 13th of November 2016.

 You will find a great variety of glass, including everything from 18th century drinking glasses through to decorative Victorian glass, 20th century art glass, as well as work by contemporary glass artists.